Pokemondex

 Iron-bundle does not evolve.

-Iron-bundle is weak to grass, electric, fighting and rock type moves.
+Iron-bundle is weak to fighting, rock, grass and electric type moves.

 Iron Bundle has captivated the Pokémon community as one of Generation IX's most enigmatic creatures, spawning extensive fan theories regarding the nature of Paradox Pokémon and the mysterious timelines they inhabit.
 The Pokémon's connection to ancient civilization mythology and paranormal magazine references resonated with players interested in the lore's deeper implications, particularly regarding Professor Turo's time machine experiments.
 Its striking design and mechanical penguin aesthetic created immediate visual impact upon the generation's introduction, leading to significant fan artwork and discussion within online communities.
 The species represents a fascinating case study in Pokémon design philosophy, demonstrating how mechanical reinterpretations of existing creatures can generate entirely new gameplay archetypes while maintaining thematic connections to their inspirations.
 The mysterious "two sightings" reference has become a recurring topic of community speculation, with players attempting to uncover hidden lore implications throughout Pokémon Scarlet and Violet.
 Iron Bundle's presence in Area Zero's paradoxical environment established it as a key element in the games' overarching narrative about temporal anomalies and alternate realities.